 Trujillo, G., & Tanner, K.D.
 (2014).
 Considering the role of affect in learning: Monitoring students’ self-efficacy, sense of belonging, and science identity.
 CBE- Life Sciences Education, 13, 6-15.

-Student Academic Accommodation Procedures [link when live in January 2019]
+- Student Academic Accommodation Procedures

 This Creative Commons license lets others remix, tweak, and build upon our work non-commercially, as long as they credit us and indicate if changes were made.
 Use this citation format: Universal Design: Instructional Strategies.
 Centre for Teaching Excellence, University of Waterloo.